malekbenz/malekbenz/_posts/2016-03-01-First-web-api-application-with-ExpressJs.md

 tags : CSS Javascript NodeJs ExpressJs
 ---

-This post is an introduction to build a simple api (we'll only cover  get  (post, delete, put will be covered in an other post))
+This post is an introduction to build a simple api, we'll only cover  get request,  (post, delete, put will be covered in an other post).

-Express is a web application framework for nodejs, It is designed for building web applications and APIs.

-Express  is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 Express js is great for creating web application and web API.

-So... let's build our first web api application with express , `Helloapi` application. if you didn't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).
+We're going to build and run our first web api application with express , `Helloapi` application. if you didn't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).

 ## Install express